-A. The U-turn in the foundational knowledge
+A. The U-turn in foundational knowledge

-- 21. Since its early days, pastoral development had been characterised by an ecological perspective.
-Classical ecology represented nature in terms of relatively closed systems self-regulated to a point of stability, as for example in the premise of range management concepts like 'carrying capacity'.
+- 21. Since its early days, pastoral development had been characterized by an ecological perspective.
+Classical ecology represented nature in terms of relatively closed systems self-regulated to a point of stability, as, for example, in the premise of range management concepts like 'carrying capacity'.
 That model, now known as the equilibrium model, was gradually replaced during the 1970s. - 22.
 Rather than seeing equilibrium as the cornerstone of all ecological explanations, the new model considers self-regulation to a point of stability as a condition only specific to particular spatial and temporal scales (Pickett et al 2007), a province in a world where variability is the rule rather than the exception.
 One of the implications of this shift in perspective has been to provide the theoretical grounds for the development of the now popular resilience thinking (Holling 1973). - 23.
 Research in the 1980s and 1990s found that most of the environmental processes that matter for food production in the drylands, and especially for pastoralism, happened outside the equilibrium model.
 Characteristics that had been represented as structural limitations were finally understood as structural differences.
 This reflected also on the understanding of flexible resource-management institutions in pastoral systems (van den Brink et al 2005; Turner 2011). - Mobility as a strategy to increase productivity - 24.
 Perhaps the most dramatic implication of the U-turn concerned the understanding of mobility.
 In the drylands, variability in the spatial and temporal distribution of rains can result in drought conditions and green areas existing only a few miles apart.
 This variability is reflected in the patterns in which nutrients accumulate and peak in the vegetation, before being used to complete a reproductive cycle. - 25.
-Through mobility, pastoralists interface this variability in the environment with variability in the production system: stability can be experienced also by 'moving at the same pace' with variability.
+Through mobility, pastoralists interface this variability in the environment with variability in the production system: stability can be experienced also by 'moving at the same pace' as variability.
 The discontinuous distribution of nutrients can be taken advantage of to stretch the 'growing period' in the experience of mobile livestock: mobility is key to make the rangelands 'work harder' in relation to the herd.
 Livestock in pastoral systems have been observed to enjoy a diet that is higher in nutrients than their average concentration over the rangeland (Breman and de Wit 1983; Behnke and Scoones 1993; Oba et al 2000).
 As nicely put by a World Bank economist: 'The spatial mobility of pastoral systems [...] exploits the economic benefits associated with flexibility-a benefit which can be shown to increase with increased rainfall variability' (van den Brink et al 2005: 10).
-Pastoral systems are highly diverse, but related in their specialisation to make use of environments characterised by structural variability, with its fundamental strategy of interfacing variability with variability. - Managing drylands variability - 26.
-Other examples of strategies for embedding variability in the production system include keeping adapted breeds of a variety of species and, within breeds, a variety of 'types' or lineages with different types of performance to match a wide range of conditions; developing forms of flexible or negotiable access to land; and adapting the size of the herding household to seasonal labour requirements and alternative options (Kaufman 2007; Krätli 2008; van den Brink et al 2005).
-This is similar, in its logic, to strategies observed in small-scale dryland farming, for example keeping different cultivars and sub-varieties, intercropping and with different layers, or cultivating relatively small fields in different microclimatic zones rather than just a large one (Mortimore and Adams 1999).
-Pastoralism's specialisation to manage variability makes it highly relevant to the work on resilience in food production in the face of increasing weather volatility from climate change17.
+Pastoral systems are highly diverse, but related in their specialization to make use of environments characterized by structural variability, with a fundamental strategy of interfacing variability with variability.